BITSS/Citations/data_entry/reference_coding_protocol.md

 + ...

 ### Where do I save my file?
-Starting from the template, create a copy, replacing 'template' with your name.
+Start with the template in `./Shared/Data/ajps_reference_coding_template.xlsx`, create a copy, replacing 'template' with your name.
 Use LibreOffice Calc to open and save the file in `.ods` format.
 After a day's work upload the latest version of your file to the Box folder.
+(Or use Box Sync.)

 ### Tip
 For faster data entry, you can label irrelevant matches using a key close to your `enter` key, and replace that character with `0` later on.